eigentaylor/eigentaylor.github.io/_previews/2026-07-02-better-choices-strategy.md

 > **Theorem:** For any $n\geq 3$, if $P$ has a Condorcet winner $W$, then there is no simple manipulation of $P$ that can profitably change the winner.
 That is, if $f(P)=W$ and $Q$ is connected to $P$ by an edge, then either $f(Q)=W$ or $f(P)\succ f(Q)$ ($f(P)\succeq f(\sigma P)$).\label{condorcet-stability}

 {% proof Click to expand proof %}
 **Proof:** Suppose $P$ has a Condorcet winner $W$.
-Then $W$ wins both of its head-to-head matchups against the other two candidates.
+Then $W$ wins all of its head-to-head matchups against the other candidates.
 Hence, a swap of the first kind cannot change the winner, since it preserves all current winners and losers of the matchups.
 We thus only need to consider a swap of the second kind, which reverses the smallest matchup.

 We consider three cases exhaustively.
 Let $P_1=(w_1\to\ell_1)$ be the smallest matchup, and $Q=(0,1)P$ be the result of the swap.
 Then we have three cases: